Kihagyás

 }

-Running the application, we find that although our solution is rudimentary, it works:
+Running the application, we can see that although our solution is still basic, it works:

 Console output